 Patrick Winston’s lecture on speaking is something very fundamental I wish I had heard in school.

 Peter Attia’s body of research and podcast, The Drive, focuses on physical health, longevity, and performance.
-He is my most trusted source on these subjects.
+I recommend him especially for an awareness of the most obvious factors affecting your health .

 Neri Oxman’s presentation on bio-inspired design, very convincingly, heralds the use of organical, grown design components as the fourth industrial revolution.